Sushantag/Getting_and_Cleaning_Data_Project/ReadMe.md

  4) Appropriately labels the data set with descriptive variable names.
 Step 7
  5) From the data set in objective 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Step 8

-<b>Assumptions</b>
-It has been assumed that the objective is two generate two tiny data sets:
-1) First tidy data set (tidyalldata.txt)- lists all data (all the measurements for each subject and activity) of variables with mean and std dev in variable names.
-This is generated at the end of Step 7 in run_analysis.R.
-2) Second tidy data set (tidymeandata.txt)- lists only the mean (for each subject and activity) of all variables with mean and std dev in variable names.
-This is generated at the end of Step 8 in run_analysis.R.